spryker/spryker-shop-core/Bundles/FileManagerWidget/README.md

 # FileManagerWidget Module

 Adds download file links to project pages.
-Has helpers to add links to cms blocks.
+Has helpers to add links to CMS blocks.

 ## Installation